Osteopathy is a gentle hands-on treatment that is safe for people of all ages, from infants to seniors.

 Osteopathic Manual Practitioners use their hands and other parts of their bodies to gently manipulate the joints and soft tissues of the body, including the muscles, tendons, ligaments, viscera and fascia.

 Many osteopathic practitioners receive further training in this subtle approach.
-It can aid in correcting imbalances in the nervous system.
-Examples of conditions that may be helped by Cranial Osteopathy include colic and concussion.
+It can aid in correcting imbalances in the nervous system, release tensions and tightness and allow the body to function more optimally.
+Examples of conditions that may be helped by Cranial Osteopathy include colic in babies and concussion.

 This is another technique that osteopathic practitioners can use.
-It is the gentle manipulation of abdominal organs.
-Symptoms that may be helped by Visceral Osteopathy include digestive issues, scar tissue from abdominal surgeries such as Gall Bladder removal or C-Section.
+It is the gentle manipulation of abdominal organs and the viscera, the sheets of tissue that connect our organs.
+Symptoms that may be helped by Visceral Osteopathy include digestive issues such as Irritable Bowel (IBS / IBD), scar tissue from abdominal surgeries such as Gall Bladder removal, Appendectomy, Hernia operations or C-Section.

 Therapeutic Exercises for clients to practice at home may also be incorporated into a treatment session.